The Warby Parker of strollers is here

 Iobst began to wonder if perhaps he had inadvertently stumbled on a great business idea.
 Maybe he could create a baby brand in the same vein as Warby Parker and Everlane, one that was digitally native, millennial-focused, and offered better value for money.
 That brand, Colugo, launches today with two products: a $285 stroller and a $125 baby carrier.
 (Colugo is named for an animal native to Southeast Asia whose mothers carry their young in a pouch for their first six weeks of life, much like Iobst himself toted his little ones around in a baby carrier.)

-Iobst has a notable list of angel investors including Harry McNamara who invested in Away and Allbirds, David Tisch who invested in Warby Parker and Vine, Brian Spaly cofounder of Bonobos and Trunk Club, and Wharton professor Pete Fader.
-He’s also worked with Red Antler, the design company behind Allbirds, Glossier, Casper, and Birchbox, on Colugo’s brand aesthetic.
+Iobst has a notable list of angel investors including Henry McNamara who invested in Away and Allbirds, David Tisch who invested in Warby Parker and Vine, Brian Spaly cofounder of Bonobos and Trunk Club, and Wharton professor Pete Fader.
+He’s also worked with Red Antler, the design company behind Allbirds, Brandless, Casper, and Birchbox, on Colugo’s brand aesthetic.

 Wharton is arguably ground zero of the direct-to-consumer revolution.
 This is the school where the four founders of Warby Parker began tinkering with the idea of a company that sold eyewear for $95 by selling it to the customer through a website, rather than through a third-party optical shop that would mark up the price.
 (The eight-year-old company is now valued at $1.75 billion.)
 Warby’s founders sought the advice of their marketing professor, David Bell, as they were writing their business plan, and Bell has gone on to advise many other entrepreneurs who have launched successful direct-to-consumer e-commerce businesses, including underwear brand MeUndies, home brand Snowe, shaving brand Harry’s, handbag brand Dagne Dover, and sofa brand Burrow.